mdn/content/files/en-us/web/progressive_web_apps/guides/what_is_a_progressive_web_app/index.md

 A PWA must have a service worker, and the service worker must implement at least a minimal offline experience.

 Service workers encourage an architecture in which the app's pages - that is, the traditional part of a website - implement the user interface, and the service worker implements a backend which can support [offline and background operation](/en-US/docs/Web/Progressive_web_apps/Guides/Offline_and_background_operation), making the PWA behave more like an app than a website.
-This is because service workers can be started by the runtime when they are needed (for example, to handle a push notification).
+This is because service workers can be started by the browser in the background when they are needed (for example, to handle a push notification).

 ### Progressive enhancement